 COMMUNITY NOTICE: SOUTH BATTERY PARK CITY RESILIENCY PROJECT – INTERIOR DRAINAGE

-The Esplanade will not be accessible from Rector Place over the course of this work; it will remain accessible via Albany Street and W Thames Street.
+The Esplanade will not be accessible from Rector Place over the course of this work; it will remain accessible via Albany Street and West Thames Street.
 North-south travel on the Esplanade itself will also be maintained.

 Read more about South Battery Park City Resiliency Project interior drainage improvements here.